Microsoft-Web/HOL-MVC4ModelsAndDataAccess/HOL.md

 	_Choosing the model content_

 1. Since you are generating a model from a database, you will need to specify which database to use.
-The wizard detects the database in the App_Data folder, so it fills in the correct connection information for that database.
+This should be done by selecting the database **MvcMusicStore.mdf** from the dropdown, so it fills in the correct connection information for that database.
 The generated class will have the same name as the entity connection string, so change it to **MusicStoreEntities** and click **Next**.

  	![Choosing the data connection](./images/Choosing-the-data-connection.png?raw=true "Choosing the data connection")

 	_Choosing the data connection_

 1. Choose the database objects to use.
-Since the Entity Model will use just the database's tables, check the **Tables** checkbox and make sure that the **Include foreign key columns in the model** checkbox is also checked.
+Since the Entity Model will use just the database's tables, check the **Tables** checkbox and make sure that the **Include foreign key columns in the model** and **Pluralize or singularize generated object names** checkboxes are also checked.
 Change the Model Namespace to **MvcMusicStoreModel** and click **Finish**.

  	![Choosing the database objects](./images/Choosing-the-database-objects.png?raw=true "Choosing the database objects")